BP: 1954 to 1979

 In 1954, the AIOC became the British Petroleum Company.
 After the 1953 Iranian coup d'état, Iranian Oil Participants Ltd (IOP), a holding company, was founded in October 1954, in London to bring Iranian oil back to the international market.
 British Petroleum was a founding member of this company with 40% stake.
 IOP operated and managed oil facilities in Iran on behalf of NIOC.
 Similar to the Saudi-Aramco "50/50" agreement of 1950, the consortium agreed to share profits on a 50–50 basis with Iran, "but not to open its books to Iranian auditors or to allow Iranians onto its board of directors."

 In 1953, British Petroleum entered the Canadian market through the purchase of a minority stake in Calgary-based Triad Oil Company, and expanded further to Alaska in 1959, resulting discovery of oil at Prudhoe Bay in 1969.
 In 1956, its subsidiary D'Arcy Exploration Co.
 (Africa) Ltd. was granted four oil concessions in Libya.
 In 1962, Scottish Oils ceased oil-shale operations.
 In 1965, it was the first company to strike oil in the North Sea.
 In 1969, BP entered the United States by acquiring the East Coast refining and marketing assets of Sinclair Oil Corporation.
 The Canadian holding company of British Petroleum was renamed BP Canada in 1969; and in 1971, it acquired 97.8% stake of Supertest Petroleum.

+The new Britannic House, designed by F. Milton Cashmore, under construction in 1966.
+It served as BP's headquarters from 1967 to 1991.

 By the 1960s, British Petroleum had developed a reputation for taking on the riskiest ventures.
 It earned the company massive profits; it also earned them the worst safety record in the industry.
 In 1967, the giant oil tanker Torrey Canyon foundered off the English coast.
 Over 32 MUSgal of crude oil was spilled into the Atlantic and onto the beaches of Cornwall and Brittany, causing Britain's worst-ever oil spill.
 The ship was owned by the Bahamas-based Barracuda Tanker Corporation and was flying the flag of Liberia, a well-known flag of convenience, but was being chartered by British Petroleum.
 The ship was bombed by RAF jet bombers in an effort to break up the ship and burn off the leaking oil, but this failed to destroy the oil slick.